lowhung/chart-sayer/SPEC.md

 - Comprehensive unit testing for all methods
 - Integration tests for critical system flows
 - CI pipeline to automatically run tests on code changes
-- Code formatting with Black and linting with Pylint
 - Pre-commit hooks for code quality enforcement

 ### Extensibility